spacebaboon/twitter_experiments/README.md

 ```shell
 node searchfor armadillo pangolin echidna
 ```
-to find cheesy tweets, along with their author's details. tweets with any of the words will be returned. to search for tweets with all of a given set of words, surround the parameter list with quotes, e.g.
+to find tweets mentioning these creatures, along with the author's name. tweets with any of the words will be returned. to search for tweets with all of a given set of words, surround the parameter list with quotes, e.g.
 ```shell
 node searchfor "justin bieber"